 Cooked Steak Bones

 Dog owners wonder, “Can my dog have steak bones or ribeye bones?”
-Giving your pup the leftover ribeye steak bone after a juicy meal.
+Giving your pup the leftover ribeye steak bone may be tempting after a juicy meal.
 After all, they probably spent the whole time watching you cook and eat it!
-Let’s just start off by saying that as tempting as it is to feed your dog a cooked bone, you shouldn’t.
+Let’s just start off by saying that as tempting as it is to feed your dog a cooked bone, you should not do this.
 Consumption of cooked bones carries a high-risk level and can be potentially fatal.
 It may be tempting to let your dog have that ribeye bone, but offering him a meaty treat is better.

 Steps For Cooked Bone Ingestion

 If your pup ingested cooked steak bones, there are four steps you’ll need to take.
 You’ll need to remain calm and collected to ensure you get your pup the help they may need.
-Dogs consume things that can harm them somewhat regularly, so the best thing you can do is stay calm.
-Don’t discipline right away, as that may just scare them more than needed.
+Dogs consume things that can harm them somewhat regularly, so you can best stay calm.
+Don’t discipline them immediately; that may scare them more than needed.
 Below are step-by-step instructions on how to handle this situation.

 Step 1: Remove Bones From The Area

 The first thing you have to do is remove all bones from the area.
 Make sure there’s no way your pup can get into the bones again.
-Put your pup in their dog crate, or somewhere locked away so they can’t get into anything else.
-Make sure you’ve picked up any possible leftover bones so that there’s no future danger if Fido decides to start sniffing around again.
+Put your pup in their dog crate or somewhere locked away so they can’t get into anything else.
+Make sure you’ve picked up any leftover bones so that there’s no future danger if Fido starts sniffing around again.

 Step 2: Call Your Veterinarian

-During this call, you’ll want to have as much information as possible.
-You’ll want to have your dog’s size, breed, and how much bone was consumed if you have an idea.
-Your veterinarian may provide guidance to “pad the gut” and feed them something like bread, or pumpkin to help ensure the pieces of bone get absorbed and don’t cause damage.
+You’ll want to have as much information as possible during this call.
+Have information available on your dog’s size, breed, and how much bone was consumed, if possible.
+Your veterinarian may provide guidance to “pad the gut” and feed them something like bread or pumpkin to help ensure the pieces of bone get absorbed and don’t cause damage.
 Follow your vet’s advice, whatever that may be.

 Step 3: Don’t Self-Treat